Odjels/printf/README.md

 C - printf

-this is a team project.
+This is a team project.
-my collaborator is Opara Amarachi.
+My collaborator is Opara Amarachi.

 1) Write a function that produces output according to a format.
 2) Handle the following conversion specifiers: